This post has been reviewed for accuracy by Amy Takken, RN.

 Addiction is both a physical and mental affliction.
 When someone is addicted—whether it’s to cigarettes, alcohol, video games, or anything else—they find it harder to control their cravings and avoid making impulsive decisions.

-One study found that smokers who practiced mindful meditation were 36% more likely to quit smoking after a weeks-long program compared to only 15% of those who didn’t.
-Out of those who did quit, 31% of the meditation group remained smoke-free after 17 weeks, compared to 5% of the control group.
+One study found that smokers who practiced mindfulness for a week were more likely to quit smoking when compared to those who did not.
+Out of those who did quit, 31% of the meditation group remained smoke-free after 17 weeks compared to 6% of the control group.

 Meditation can help with all kinds of addiction because it allows people to take control over their thoughts and emotions.
 This gives them the self-awareness and willpower to avoid indulging in addictive behavior.